 The English chemist Sir Joseph John Thomson put forth his model describing the atomic structure in the early 1900s.

-He was later awarded the Nobel prize for the discovery of “electrons”.
-His work is based on an experiment called cathode ray experiment.
+He was later awarded the Nobel Prize for the discovery of “electrons”.
+His work is based on an experiment called the cathode ray experiment.
 The construction of working of the experiment is as follows:

 Cathode Ray Experiment